oracle/weblogic-deploy-tooling/site/discover.md

  - [Model Filters](site/tool_filters.md)
  - [Validate Model Tool](site/validate.md)

 Any problems (or success) will be listed in the discover tool summary.
-The summary will print the version of the tool and oracle home, and the WLST mode with which the tool was run (online or offline).
+The summary will print the version of the tool and Oracle home, and the WLST mode with which the tool was run (online or offline).
 A recap of all Warning and Severe messages will be listed, along with a total.

 An example of a summary with a WARNING message: